Operators and functions to use in Cedar

 !(principal has age) || principal.age < 21

-The second comparison in this expression will evaluate to a Boolean only if the age attribute for the principal entity is present.
+The second comparison in this expression will evaluate to a boolean only if the age attribute for the principal entity is present.
 If it is missing, then principal.age will evaluate to an error.
 The first expression uses the has operator, inverted by the !
 NOT operator, to flag that the principal entity is missing the age property.
 If that evaluates to true, there is no test of the second expression.

 The following policy allows if either resource.owner == principal or resource.tag == "public" is true.